 In order to promote employees' health, all staff are offered regular services by the company doctor.
-If employees have been ill for a lengthy time, we support employees to return gradually to working life - in compliance with statutory regulations - as part of our occupational re-integration management process.
+If employees have been ill for a lengthy time, we support them in returning gradually to working life in compliance with statutory regulations.

-As further measures to improve health and employees' work-life balance, we offer numerous community sports activities and registration with Qualitrain in Germany.
+As further measures to improve health and employees' work-life balance, we offer numerous community sports activities and registration with EGYM Wellpass in Germany.
 RATIONAL enables staff to obtain low-cost membership so that they can pursue sporting activities at numerous sports and leisure facilities.